 When everyone was obsessed with the Dalgona coffee, I spent my free time exploring finance and investing.
 Often I have been clueless when elders used to talk about sharemarkets when I was young, and I used to get overwhelmed whenever I tried to perceive how the market functioned.
 It was long due, but I’m glad I finally got the opportunity to get an overall idea of how stocks work, their nomenclature for various actions, and of course, the risks associated with it.
 I did learn quite a bit and experimented by investing in a handful of stocks.
 The Varsity app by Zerodha, the largest brokerage firm in India, has an extensive curated collection of stock-market lectures and was indeed helpful in providing me with a kickstart into the monetary universe.

 I have always been a technology addict, spending most of my time with the screen.
 But sometimes, it takes a toll on your mental health when you are endlessly scrolling the infinite feed & swiping the distracting stories on the artificially intelligent social media.
 I experienced this when using Instagram for hours & hours, ending up with no constructive information but a burnout of my strength.
-By then, the Signal revolution had started, and I realised it was the right time for me to get rid of the data-hungry, privacy-disrespecting, highly distracting social media application.
-Shortly, I deactivated my account forever.
-Yes, I did lose more than a thousand followers, but I am not disappointed.
+By then, the Signal revolution had started, and I realised it was the right time for me to reduce my Instagram usage.

 Subsequently, I started reading books and the inspiration comes from Rahul, who is building Bimape that aims to make insurance effortless.
 My first book during the lockdown was Digital Minimalism, where Cal Newport talks about how engineers have designed the technological systems to be addictive, and not the other way around.
 He also emphasises the importance of spending time alone and reclaiming leisure.
 However, I continue to use Twitter because I do not want to be blind to the media.
 Instead, I wish to leverage the power of technology by following only the list of accounts that I wish to get inspiration and insights from.